 Checking the Temperature

 To test the internal temperature, use a meat thermometer and take a reading in at least two different places.
 Test the center of the turkey breast and in the thigh right above the drumstick.
 These are the densest parts of the turkey and the slowest to cook.
-When both of these places read above 165 degrees F, it is time to take the turkey off the grill.
+When both of these places read above 165 F, it is time to take the turkey off the grill.

 08 of 08

 Using your hot pad or glove, loosen the screw on the fork closest to the neck side and slide it off.
 Now the turkey is free to move.
 Holding the turkey on the platter or cutting board, slowly pull the rod from the turkey.
 The lemon inside will stay with the turkey and you can remove it before carving.

 Cover the turkey with aluminum foil and a kitchen towel and let the turkey rest for 20 to 30 minutes allowing the juices to flow back into the meat.
 Then carve the turkey as normal.

 Final Tip: If there was no drip pan, the drippings from the turkey would have fallen into your grill without burning off.
 It is a good idea to light up the middle burner and get it burned off or next time you use your grill, this might cause a pretty big flare-up.